An asset sale occurs when the assets of your business are sold to a buyer.

 Business owners often ask us about the benefits of an asset sale versus a stock sale, in which you sell the shares of your business.

 For this article, we'll focus on understanding how to sell the assets of your business and why it matters to you as a business owner.

 NOTEGoodwill is the difference between the market value of your business and the current value of its hard assets.

 If you own a midstreet company ($1M-$25M in revenue), you might sell using an asset sale, a stock sale, or another creative structure.

 Generally, as you go up in purchase price and the harder it is to transfer your assets, it becomes more likely to sell the stock of a business (see graphic below).

-This article is not intended as tax or legal advice.
+Disclaimer: This article is not intended as tax or legal advice.
 When considering an acquisition or sale and for tax planning purposes, I recommend buyers and sellers of businesses to consult with the appropriate professionals, including accountants and attorneys.
 Work with a quality CPA to determine your net worth after you sell your company.

 Definition of an Asset Sale